FirefoxBar/HeaderEditor/docs/docs/en-US/guide/custom-function.md

 ## Modify the request headers and response headers

-The incoming parameter is an array containing all header information in the following format: `[{"name": "header name", "value": "header content"} ... ]`.
+The incoming parameter `val` is an array containing all header information in the following format: `[{"name": "header name", "value": "header content"} ... ]`.

-Because JS pass the Object by reference, the custom function does not need any return value, only need to modify the incoming parameters to take effect.
+This custom function does not need any return value, only needs to modify the incoming parameters to take effect.
 For example, this code will add ` HE/2.0.0` to the end of `User-Agent`:

 ```javascript
 for (const item of val) {